PauseAI/pauseai-website/src/posts/xrisk.md

 ## Experts are sounding the alarm

-AI researchers on average [believe](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) there's a 14% chance that once we build a superintelligent AI, it will lead to "very bad outcomes (e.g. human extinction)".
+AI researchers on average [believe](https://aiimpacts.org/2022-expert-survey-on-progress-in-ai/) there's a 5% chance that once we build a superintelligent AI, it will lead to "very bad outcomes (e.g. human extinction)".

-Would you choose to be a passenger on a test flight of a new plane when airplane engineers think there’s a 14% chance that it will crash?
+Would you choose to be a passenger on a test flight of a new plane when airplane engineers think there’s a 5% chance that it will crash?

-When you ask AI safety researchers (the people who actually research the safety risks of AI), the average estimate for bad outcomes [grows to 30%](https://forum.effectivealtruism.org/posts/8CM9vZ2nnQsWJNsHx/existential-risk-from-ai-survey-results).

 [A letter calling for pausing AI development](https://futureoflife.org/open-letter/pause-giant-ai-experiments/) launched in April 2023, and has been signed over 33,000 times, including by many AI researchers and tech leaders.